 The Bottom Line

 The JBL Charge 3 is larger than its predecessor, fully waterproof, and plays louder - but it should sound a little better.
-Based on this review we give a sparkling 4-star rating to JBL Charge 3.

 We can talk about the comparisons and the quality build JBL Charge 3 features all day long.
 But now it is time to pick one for yourself to see how this product suits your need.